WU JUNCHAO

 Experience

-- Alibaba Group - Research Intern (Jul.
-2025 - Present)
+- Alibaba International, Alibaba Group - LLM Research Intern (Jul.
+2025 - Jan.
+2026), Supervised by Yichao Du, Yefeng Liu and Longyue Wang.

-- PRADA Lab, KAUST - Visiting Intern (Mar.
+- PRADA Lab, King Abdullah University of Science and Technology (KAUST) - Visiting Research Intern (Mar.
 2025 - Jun.
-2025)
+2025), Supervised by Prof. Di Wang.

 Professional skills